AndlerRL/shopaholic-reacjs/README.md

 <h3>CHANGE_LOG</h3>

+<b><code>[v0.3.12]</code></b>

+Actions and Reducers functions has been added to the project properly.
+Continuing with Sagas!

+More dependencies has been added to the project for the stripe API.

 <b><code>[v0.2.72]</code></b>

 Fixed a routing issue and deleted many components, since I analysed the API, there were no need to add such departments.
 Also add more Lazy loading to the app.